strogonoff/django-upwork-auth/index.md

 them in as that user.
 If there's no username matching given Upwork ID, it optionally creates a user with such username.

+**IMPORTANT:**
-ATTENTION: Watch out you are using other authentication methods or for some reason have any chance of one end user's Upwork ID matching existing username of another end user!
+If you are using other authentication methods in addition to Upwork OAuth, or if there’s any other reason one end user’s Upwork ID can match another’s ``User.username``, you *must* subclass ``backends.UpworkOAuthBackend`` and override some of its methods.

 Stock authentication backend provides optional basic access control facilities.
 You can specify who is allowed to log in to your site and who upon login gets